Dwight Schrute: Character reception

 The Dwight Schrute character has had a very positive reception, and is often cited as one of the most popular characters on the show.
 According to Entertainment Weekly, he is one of the "greatest sidekicks".
 In TV Guide's list of the top 100 characters in television history, Dwight was ranked 85th.
 In an ABC News interview with Rainn Wilson, the interviewer commented that "Words barely describe Dwight Schrute, the suck-up salesman and assistant to the regional manager of the Scranton branch for the Dunder Mifflin Paper Company..." and "Dwight, as played by the 41-year-old Wilson, has become one of the breakout characters in television comedy.
 Dwight is a survivalist geek, a student of karate who likes to shoot a crossbow and watch "Battlestar Galactica" on television.
 And he takes himself very, very seriously..."

 E!
 News commented that Rainn Wilson should be nominated for an Emmy Award for his performance of Dwight, commenting: "...Who's laughing now?
 Who's laughing now, Dwight Schrute?
 Oh, only the ten million-plus people who watched as you pepper sprayed the living daylights out of Roy for trying to pop Jim in the face last night.
 My God, have I missed you, man.
 Mr. Schrute, you are the reason I love my job, my friend.
 It is the selflessly heroic actions of a man such as you that make television a nice place to be on a Thursday night.
 You may just be an everyday citizen who does not accept prizes for being a citizen, but you'd best be accepting a supporting actor Emmy nod this year, because, hot damn if you don't deserve it."

 Another positive review of the character was given by PopMatters, an online entertainment news site.
 The review stated: "One of the show's ironies is that Michael and Dwight, hapless though they might be within the office or in most social settings, are actually top salesmen".
 Dwight approaches sales with the same militaristic fervor as everything else in his life, and it pays off for him (maybe that's one of the reasons why, when Jim gives Dwight one of Benito Mussolini's speeches to deliver when he accepts a sales award in Season Two, Dwight delivers it so enthusiastically that he gets a standing ovation)".

 Metalcore band The Devil Wears Prada named a song "Assistant to the Regional Manager," alluding to Dwight's position.
-In addition, the band created a T-shirt design that indirectly associates itself with Dwight by strongly resembling him.
+The band created a T-shirt design that indirectly associates itself with Dwight by strongly resembling him.
 It is named "Guy Wearing Tie."